nixlim/zetmem/README.md

 Augment Code has the best context management system I worked with so far.
 But, I wanted to give the agent things like semantic search, evolving memory, persistent context across sessions.

-I went to Arxiv, found the A-MEM paper and built an A-MEM MCP Server with AI.
+I went to Arxiv, found the A-MEM paper and built a ZetMem MCP Server with AI.

 In 10 hours I delivered a project that would take me, working solo without the AI, about 2-3 weeks of 5 days a week, 8 hours a day.